radicle-dev/registry.radicle.xyz/docs/submit-transactions.md

     ⚠ Requires having [getting started submitting a transaction](getting-started#submitting-a-transaction).

     Mandatory for all transactions.
-The author option lets you specify the local account that is used to sign the transaction.
-You can use the `account` command group to generate and list the local accounts that you can to use to sign transactions.
+The author option lets you specify the key pair that is used to sign the transaction.
+You can use the `key-pair` command group to `generate` and `list` the key pairs that you can to use to sign transactions.

     ```
-    --author <account_name>
+    --author <key_pair_name>
-        The name of the local account to be used to sign transactions
+        The name of the local key pair to be used to sign transactions.
         [env: RAD_AUTHOR=]
     ```